data-dot-all/dataall/pages/code.md

 The data.all `api` package is where the GraphQL API is defined.
 This is the Lambda that processes all API calls made from the frontend.
 This folder contains 2 packages:
 - `gql`: package to support GraphQL schemas.
 It is used to programmatically define GraphQL constructs.
-- `Objects`: contains the business logic of our application
+- `Objects`: containing the business logic of our application.

 Each GraphQL Type defined in the data.all GraphQL API has one package in the `api.Objects` package,